9. Required Reports from Colleges

 - The establishment of an additional location geographically apart from the main campus at which the institution offers an educational experience in which 25 percent or more of any class is enrolled.

-- An anticipated enrollment change of 10 percent or more students.
+- An anticipated entering class size change of 10 percent or more students from the last approved request or the most recent accreditation site visit.

 9.2.
 Interim Reports